TCJC Letters, Petition, Statements, and Toolkit

 Reasonable parole- and reentry-related strategies: On April 6, TCJC joined with a group of justice advocates and published an urgent appeal to accelerate reductions in the Texas prison population.
 In late April, TCJC participated in a social media day of action urging Governor Abbott and the Board of Pardons and Paroles to flatten the curve by immediately releasing parole-eligible people from Texas facilities.

 County-level outreach: TCJC's Jay Jenkins and Elaine Hennig authored a blog post on the need for Harris County judges to immediately reduce the jail population to prevent a widespread COVID-19 outbreak within the jail.
 In addition to their ongoing weekly felony bail reports, our Harris County team also created a new report to show the impact of COVID-19 on the county's justice system, including high infection rates.
-In Bexar County, TCJC partnered with SA Stands to create an ongoing series of reports on COVID-19 cases among incarcerated people and staff in the Bexar County Jail.
+In Bexar County, TCJC partnered with SA Stands to create a series of reports on COVID-19 cases among incarcerated people and staff in the Bexar County Jail.

 Separately, TCJC joined with Doctors for America and Texas Appleseed to develop a toolkit with recommendations for county stakeholders, including law enforcement, judges, prosecuting attorneys, and local executives.